leezhieng/digital-footprint-deleter/README.md

   <img src="steps/05.png" width="320">
 </p>

-10. To pause the automation, click the "Pause script execution" button in the Sources tab or use the F8 shortcut.
+10. To pause the automation, click the **Pause script execution** button in the **Sources** tab or use the F8 shortcut.
 Once you are finished, simply close the browser tab; no manual cleanup is required.

 <p align="left">
   <img src="steps/06.png" width="320">